inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

 > Here we injected `io.inverno.mod.security.http.context.SecurityContext` which extends both `io.inverno.mod.security.context.SecurityContext` and `ExchangeContext`.
 This interface is not mutable and exposes the exact same components as the regular security context, it should be used in application's route interceptors and handlers.
-On the other hand, the `InterceptingSecurityContext` is mutable and should only be used by security related interceptors and the `SecurityInterceptor` in particular.
+On the other hand, the `SecurityContext.Intercepted` is mutable and should only be used by security related interceptors and the `SecurityInterceptor` in particular.

 User `jsmith` should now receive a personalized message when requesting http://localhost:8080/hello: